keptn-sandbox/keptn-in-a-box/README.md

 Keptn-In-A-Box is part of the automation for delivering Autonomous Cloud Workshops with Dynatrace.
 This is not a tutorial but more an explanation of what the shell file set up for you on a plain Ubuntu image.

 A simple Bash script will set-up a fully functional Single Node Kubernetes Cluster with Dynatrace installed and Kubernetes Cluster, Cloud Applications and Events monitoring enabled.
 This script is used as [userdata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) when spinning up elastic compute images (ec2) in amazon web services, but it can run also manually in a Linux machine or VM with snap installed.
-The tested distro is  *Ubuntu Server 18.04 LTS*
+The tested distro is  *Ubuntu Server 18.04 LTS & 20.04 LTS*
 For spinning up instances automatically with AWS completely configured and set up, and also automating the creation and management of Dynatrace environments, take a look at this project- [Dynatrace - Rest Tenant Automation](https://github.com/sergiohinojosa/Dynatrace-REST-Tenant-Automation)